stevencombs/retrocombs.github.io/supporters.md

 2. Click the **♡ THANKS** button underneath one of my videos.
 3. Click the **SUPER CHAT** option during a livestream.
 4. Become a **MEMBER** option *coming soon!*.
+5. Send me a piece of retro or retro-related tech.
+Send me an email to discuss where to send.

 No matter which option you choose, your name will appear on this page in one or multiple categories; one-time, multiple, and/or member (coming soon).